ABN402 Sustainable Urban Design

 Related Unit learning outcomes: 1, 2

-You will prepare a report to outline your proposed urban design policy, supported by evidence and grounded in urban design theories and practices.
-The report will include text and graphics.
+You will prepare a portfolio to outline and detail your proposed urban design.
+Your design should be validated by evidence grounded in urban design theories and practices.
+The portfolio will include text and graphics.

 This assignment is eligible for the 48-hour late submission period and assignment extensions.